Great Barrier Reef World Heritage Listing

 The Queensland Government works in partnership with the Australian Government to manage the Reef’s Outstanding Universal Value.

 The Queensland Government has committed more than $1 billion since 2015 to protecting the Reef.
-This includes further substantial actions to reduce water pollution, improve land condition, reduce emissions and reform fisheries management.
+This includes further substantial actions to reduce emissions, improve water quality and land condition, and reform fisheries management.

-International concerns about the Great Barrier Reef are in response to the declining long-term outlook for the Reef in the face of climate change, together with insufficient progress towards meeting the Reef water quality targets.
+International concerns about the Great Barrier Reef are in response to the declining long-term outlook for the Reef in the face of climate change and ongoing water quality issues.

-The Australian and Queensland governments are committed to protecting the Great Barrier Reef, with increased action and investment towards climate change and accelerating progress towards the water quality targets. $160 million is being committed to support fishers to significantly reduce net fishing and other high risk fishing activities that impact the Reef, ensuring the Great Barrier Reef is gillnet free by mid-2027.
+In protecting the Reef, the Australian and Queensland governments are committed to increased action and investment towards climate change and accelerating progress towards the water quality targets.
+More than $185 million, including $25 million for the rezoning of the Great Sandy Marine Park, is being committed to support fishers to significantly reduce net fishing and other high risk fishing activities that impact the Reef, to ensure the Great Barrier Reef is gillnet free by mid-2027.
 Read more about how this phase out will provide greater protection for threatened, endangered and protected species.

 The Queensland Government is committed to achieving the Reef water quality targets and seeing a reduction in overall pollutant discharge through the Queensland Reef Water Quality Program.
 It also continues to take decisive action against climate change, setting bold but achievable targets to continue reducing emissions while creating jobs.